5l1v3r1/Katana-rat/README.md

 # Katana-rat
 Telegram  RAT
-#Free Telegram RAT

-#install modules from requirements.txt
+install modules from requirements.txt

-#install python
+install python

-#Create a telegram bot via @BotFather
+Create a telegram bot via @BotFather
-#Replace chat_id and token
+Replace chat_id and token

-#If you do not understand something, then you can search it in Google
+If you do not understand something, then you can search it in Google

-#When you have done everything use
+When you have done everything use

 $ python Katana-rat-github.py

-#Test bot
+Test bot

-#Then it's up to you
+Then it's up to you